 The world was, and continues to be, impacted by the COVID-19 pandemic.
 The healthcare industry was among those most adversely affected by the COVID-19 pandemic.
-During 2021 and 2020 and continuing into 2022, two of our tenants experienced a material adverse effect on their operations related to COVID-19, which affected their ability to make their rent payments in 2021 (see Note 3 for further information on its impact on us).
+Two of our tenants have experienced a material adverse effect on their operations related to COVID-19, which has affected their ability to make rent payments in 2022 and 2021 (see Note 3 for further information on its impact on us).